busterjs/buster-docs/developers/architecture.rst

 A logger-like utility that simply emits events.
-This is useful in any number of cases, most importantly when running tests in browsers via buster-capture-server.
+This is useful in any number of cases, most importantly when running tests in browsers via ramp.
 In this case, we pass the events over the wire instead of printing them to the console.